dOpensource/dsiprouter/docs/use-cases.rst

 FusionPBX Hosting
 =================

- Here we will demostrate how to setup dSIPRouter to enable hosting a PBX.
-In the following example we have multi domain support built-in PBX.
+ Here we will demostrate how to setup dSIPRouter to enable hosting FusionPBX.
+We have built-in support for FusionPBX that allows domains to be dynamically pulled from FusionPBX.

 1. Login to dSIPRouter
 2. Click PBX(s) and EndPoints